guillaume-heusch/panel-detection/docs/data.md

 **WARNING:** The `{dir_with_frames}` should exist before running the command.

-**There is a grand total of 14932 frames**, with quite some redundancy (which is normal in a video sequence).
-I deliberately not chose to eliminate some, but I'm quite aware that this dataset is somehow not optimal because of that.
+**There is a grand total of 14932 frames**, with quite some redundancy (which is normal, since it's video sequences).
+I deliberately chose *not* to eliminate some, but I'm quite aware that this dataset is somehow not optimal because of that.

 ## Getting annotations